Scott Bradley (composer): Early life and career

 Bradley expressed considerable pride in his "funny music" and believed scoring for animation offered far more possibilities to the composer than live-action films.
-About his score for MGM's Puttin’ on the Dog, he later wrote: "I hope Dr. Schoenberg will forgive me for using his system to produce funny music, but even the boys in the orchestra laughed when we were recording it."
+About his score for MGM's Puttin' on the Dog, he later wrote "I hope Dr. Schoenberg will forgive me for using his system to produce funny music, but even the boys in the orchestra laughed when we were recording it."
 The conductor Simon Rattle has specifically highlighted the influence of the Klaus-Narr passages in Schoenberg's Gurrelieder on Bradley's compositions.

-In 1954, MGM terminated his weekly contract but retained his services as a freelance, paying him $1,000 per film.
+While working on the with William Hanna and Joseph Barbera, Bradley would often incorporate classical, pop, and jazz music in their Tom and Jerry shorts, on top of composing original melodies.
+He was, however, less fond working with Tex Avery, who often encouraged Bradley to use old folk-tune music for cues akin to Warner Bros. musician Carl Stalling.
+During an interview with Milton Grey, he said that "Tex Avery didn’t like my music.
+We disagreed a lot on what kind of music was appropriate for his cartoons.
+His ideas on music were so bad that I had to put a stop to it....
+I gave in to him for a while, but finally I went down to see Quimby in his office and complained....
+And Quimby backed me up."
+In 1954, MGM terminated his weekly contract but retained his services as a freelancer, paying him $1,000 per film.
 This arrangement lasted until MGM closed its cartoon department in 1957, after which Bradley retired.
-He died on April 27, 1977 in Chatsworth, California and is buried at Chatsworth's Oakwood Memorial Park Cemetery.